SM445/ CS 707: Seminar “Machine Learning on Structured Data” (FSS 2026)

 Registration

-Please register via Portal2 until TBD.
+Please register via Portal² until the official deadline.

 The actual topic assignment takes place soon afterwards; we will notify you via email.
 Our goal is to assign one of your preferred topic areas to you.